Aggregat: A4b/A9

-Variations – Planned, not constructed
+Variations – Planned, not built

 A6

 A6 was a designation applied to a variant of the A5 test rocket which used different propellants.

-Some sources indicate that it was also applied to a speculative proposal for a crewed aerial reconnaissance version of the A4b winged variant of the A4.
+Some sources indicate that it was also applied to a speculative proposal for a piloted aerial reconnaissance version of the A4b winged variant of the A4.
 This A6 was initially proposed to the German Air Ministry as an uninterceptable reconnaissance craft.
 It would be launched vertically by rocket, taking it to an apogee of 95 km; after re-entering the atmosphere it would enter a supersonic glide phase, when its single ramjet would be ignited.
 It was hoped that this would provide 15 to 20 minutes of cruise at 2900 km/h and would allow the aircraft to return to its base and make a conventional runway landing assisted by a drag chute.
 However, the Air Ministry had no requirement for such an aircraft and the proposal was rejected.
 Similar concepts (though uncrewed) were produced after the war in the form of the US SM-64 Navaho missile and the USSR's Burya, both intercontinental cruise missiles with ramjet propulsion.